-- Is it possible to compare the experience of two strategies which are very different?
+- Is it possible to compare the experience of two strategies that are very different?

-In order to accumlate 1 D-Period of experience you have to fulfill two conditions:
+In order to accumulate 1 D-Period of Experience (Ex) you have to fulfill two conditions:

-- Trade for a minumum of 15 trading days.
+- Trade for a minimum of 15 trading days.

 - Accumulate 18 representative trading decisions.